 The Sauk Valley Foodbank was started in 2001, after the closure of Northwestern Steel and Wire Co., Lawrence Brothers, and National Manufacturing, increased demands on local food pantries brought the need to Carol Siefken who had also lost her job in computer finance from the closures.

-From there, the Sauk Valley Foodbank started with a card table, a desk lamp, paper and pencil, and two pallets of food donated by the United Way of Sterling-Rock Falls (United Way of Whiteside County).
+The Sauk Valley Foodbank started with a card table, a desk lamp, paper and pencil, and two pallets of food donated by the United Way of Sterling-Rock Falls (United Way of Whiteside County).

 The Sauk Valley Foodbank does not provide food directly to individuals on a daily basis, but to the local food pantries and other agencies.
 Any 501(c)3 non-profit that gives food away can buy from the Sauk Valley Foodbank, which pays 7 cents per pound for the food and sells for 18 cents per pound.